A weighted cellular matrix-tree theorem, with applications to complete colorful and cubical complexes: Introduction

 \begin{theorem} With the foregoing assumptions, for all $0 \leq k \leq d$ we have

 for every $k$, where

 \end{theorem}

 This formula is a slight generalization of~\cite[Theorem~5.3]{MMRW} (in which it was assumed that $\HH_i(\Delta;\Zz)=0$ for all $i<d$) and was obtained independently by the first two authors.
 An analogous weighted formula, in which the weighted boundary maps were defined as $\bd_k D_k$, was stated in \cite[Theorem~2.12]{DKM2}, but the present version has two key advantages.
 First, it is easy to check that $\wbd_k \wbd_{k+1}=0$ (i.e., the maps $\wbd_k$ form a chain complex), which leads directly to a useful identity on spectra of weighted Laplacians (see Section~\ref{section:ccc} below).
 Second, Theorem~\ref{thm:CMTT} lends itself well to inductive calculations of weighted tree counts for an entire family of complexes.
-(The formula of \cite{DKM2} expresses $\wpi_k$ in terms of a mix of weighted and unweighted tree counts, which is less convenient to work with.)
+(The formula of \cite{DKM2} expresses $\hat{\pi}_k$ in terms of a mix of weighted and unweighted tree counts, which is less convenient to work with.)
+Comparable weighted cellular matrix-tree theorems (in which the weights carry physical interpretations) appear in \cite[Theorem~C]{CCK1}, \cite[Theorem~C]{CCK2}.
 We prove Theorem~\ref{thm:CMTT} in Section~\ref{section:proof}.